ZW-ZHANG/awesome-auto-graph-learning/README.md

 **Please submit a pull request if you want to add new papers or have any suggestions!**

+This project was initiated while I was a Ph.D. student at Tsinghua University.
+I have started my new career at Beihang University so my personal updates for this paper collection will be released in this forked repo.

 ## Survey
 * [IJCAI 2021] **Automated Machine Learning on Graphs: A Survey** [(Paper)](https://arxiv.org/abs/2103.00742)